Have your plans changed?

 Can I add to/change my plan’s trip cost at a later date if I make additional purchases for my trip?

 Yes, you can add pre-paid and non-refundable trip costs as long as it is prior to departure.
-Be sure to add trip costs within 21 days from the change of trip cost in order to be eligible for any time sensitive benefits.
+Be sure to add trip costs within 21 days for the Platinum and Deluxe plans (14 days for the Essential plan) from the change of trip cost in order to be eligible for any time sensitive benefits.
 You can do so through your Travel Insured account or by contacting Customer Care.

 When is the last day I can buy a plan?